 The Raymond E. and Margaret Mason Business Internship Program provides a quality learning experience in business or economics.
 It provides an opportunity for business and economics students to apply knowledge gained in the classroom while making meaningful contributions to the organization for which they work.
 Business and economics students participate in internships in many different kinds of organizations, including both small and international organizations, both for-profit and not-for-profit.

-The Department of Economics and Business has a 20 year history of supporting internships for its students.
-Students learn of internships through announcements from the Berea College Internship Office, the Office of Career Development, and the Department of Economics and Business.
+The Economics and Business Department has a 20+ year history of supporting internships for its students.
+Students learn of internships through announcements from the Berea College Office of Internships and Career Development, and the Economics and Business Department.
 Students also find internship opportunities on their own through family and friends, professional acquaintances, and internet sources.

 The Department’s internships are funded through the Raymond E. and Margaret E. Mason Endowment for Economics and Business Internships.
 Students receive funds to support travel, room and board, and wages.